Transparent Networks for Multivariate Time Series: Experiments

-\textbf{Time-step importance:} We plot the average attention scores at the last time step $T$ in \figureautorefname~\ref{fig:attention}.
+We plot the average attention scores at the last time step $T$ in Figure~5.
 The process for extracting the average attention score of time step $u$ at time step $t$ is formalized as $\sum_{k=1}^{K} a_{k,t,u}$.
 This process is repeated over all data samples, and the results are averaged.
-Based on \figureautorefname~\ref{fig:attention}, it seems that GATSM pays more attention to the initial and last states than to the intermediate states.
-This indicates that the current concentration of particulate matter depends on the initial state.
+Based on Figure~5, it seems that GATSM pays more attention to the initial and last states than to the intermediate states.
+This indicates that the current concentration of particulate matter depends on the initial and recent states.